thln2ejz/OS_Bash/README.md

 adb shell pm list packages -f
 adb shell pm list packages | grep google <br>

 Packages typically include bloatware from google, facebook, huawei, gameloft, netflix, etc., not to mention a potential keylogger (Microsoft's Swiftkey) which is the default 'keyboard'.
-This is similar to the default setting on Windows 10 desktops: "Send Microsoft info about how I write to help us improve typing and writing in the future".
+This bears resemblance to the default setting on Windows 10 desktops: "Send Microsoft info about how I write to help us improve typing and writing in the future".

 The list of pre-installed packages that can be safely removed is shown in <a href="https://github.com/thln2ejz/OS_Bash/blob/main/android_cleanup.sh">android_cleanup.sh</a> and was obtained after trial & error.
-The list avoids system packages which can break your device (ie cause a factory reset).
-Notice that when removing google packages, 2 exceptions were made for:
+The list avoids system packages which can break your device (ie cause factory reset) such as:

 #com.google.android.gms			<br>
 #com.google.android.packageinstaller	<br>

-The first one cannot be removed in any case, resulting in: Failure [DELETE_FAILED_DEVICE_POLICY_MANAGER] 		<br>
-The second will (if removed) force your phone upon reboot to enter recovery mode for a factory reset.	<br>

 After running android_cleanup.sh, remove Microsoft swiftkey, but first install an open source alternative (eg <a href="https://f-droid.org/en/packages/rkr.simplekeyboard.inputmethod/">Simple Keyboard</a>):